Every Seat is First Class at Boca Raton Airport

 To maintain safe and organized air traffic, there is an FAA Contract Tower located on the field.
 The Tower is open daily from 7:00 AM to 11:00 PM, and manned with a team of highly trained, professional air traffic controllers.

-In 2017, the Airport will have an onsite Customs and Border Protection facility, enabling international flights to fly directly into the Boca Raton Airport instead of first stopping at another airport to go through customs.
+In 2018, the Airport opened an onsite Customs and Border Protection facility, enabling international flights to fly directly into the Boca Raton Airport instead of first stopping at another airport to go through customs.
 By eliminating this stop before arrival, the number of low altitude flights will be greatly decreased, which enhances safety for pilots, passengers, and individuals on the ground in and around the Airport.

 A Self-Sustaining General Aviation Facility